 Maintanability issues.
 Frequently, only the original creator of a Macro knows how to develop or maintain it.
 If they are not around and a problem arises, the Macro is often just thrown away.

 Shareability issues.
-For example, if the creator of a Macro that does some function in a spreadsheet wants to share this functionality with one of their clients, they end up sharing the spreadsheet with the Macro in it, effectively ending up sharing the source code, fruit of their hard work, which could end up being copied.
+For example, if the creator of a Macro that performs some function in a spreadsheet wants to share this functionality with one of their clients, they end up sharing the spreadsheet with the Macro in it, effectively sharing the source code (the fruit of their hard work), which could end up being copied.

 Scalability issues.
 Macros are hard to scale.
 If you need to add more features or more complex functionality in a Macro, the code soon becomes unmanageable.

 Collaboration issues.
-Collaborating to the code written in a Macro is a mess.
-Only one person can work on it at the same time; in order to merge the work of different people into a same Macro spreadsheet, either a library is created, or copy-paste is required.
+Collaborating on the code written in a Macro is a mess.
+Only one person can work on it at the same time.
+In order to merge the work of different people into a same Macro spreadsheet, either a library is created, or copy-paste is required.

 Thanks to the BHoM being exposed in various UIs such as Grasshopper and Excel, you don't even need to know how to write code to use the functionality created by other people.

-By sharing terminology, functionality, and connectivity to software, BHoM enables to shift the attention from "connecting data" to "connecting people together"!
+By sharing terminology, functionality, and connectivity to software, BHoM allows us to shift the attention from "connecting data" to "connecting people together"!

 BHoM also embraces Open Source as a practice: there is infinite value in opening up development efforts to the larger AEC community.
-Sharing efforts pays up big time!
+Sharing effort pays big time!